XTRAGES/smartpension/README.md

 Or follow the manual setup in NETWORK-SETUP.md

-## Usage
+## :question: Usage

 1. Access the application at `http://localhost:3000`
 2. Connect your MetaMask wallet
 3. Login with the appropriate role (Admin, Doctor, or Pensioner)

+## :handshake: Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## :balance_scale: License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## :email: Contact

-- This project was developed as a prototype for a secure pension verification system
-- Special thanks to the blockchain community for their resources and documentation
+   aldinzendeli33@gmail.com